Brownster/musicbee-plugin/docs/ROADMAP.md

 ## 4. Context Menu Integration

 1. Use `mbApiInterface.MB_AddMenuItem` (via `MB_AddMenuItemDelegate`) to add a **"Send to iPod"** item in the track and album context menus.
-2. When triggered, obtain the file paths of the selected tracks using the API methods in `MusicBeeInterface.cs`.
+2. When triggered, obtain the file paths of the selected tracks using `Library_QueryFilesEx` ("domain=SelectedFiles") from `MusicBeeInterface.cs`.
-3. Pass the paths to the connector library for upload.
+3. Pass the paths to the connector library for upload; multiple selections should enqueue all chosen files.

 ## 5. File Transfer Logic